 MySQL takes several measures to prevent misuse of user-defined functions.

-UDF object files cannot be placed in arbitrary directories.
+UDF library files cannot be placed in arbitrary directories.

 They must be located in the server's plugin directory.
 This